biona001/knockoffspy/README.md

 ```python
 from knockoffspy import ko
 ```
-The general flow for using the package is to follow exactly as would be done in Julia, except add `ko.` in front.
+The general flow for using the package is to follow exactly as would be done in Julia, except add `ko.` in front of function calls.
 Most of the commands will work without any modification.
+Thus the [Knockoffs.jl documentation](https://biona001.github.io/Knockoffs.jl/dev/) is the main in-depth documentation for this package.
+Below we will show how to translate these docs to Python code.

+## Documentation

-Thus the [Knockoffs.jl documentation](https://biona001.github.io/Knockoffs.jl/dev/) are the main in-depth documentation for this package.
+Most of the commands of `Knockoffs.jl` will work in python without any modification, just add `ko.` in front of function calls.
+Thus the [Knockoffs.jl documentation](https://biona001.github.io/Knockoffs.jl/dev/) is the main in-depth documentation for this package.
 Below we will show how to translate these docs to Python code.

 ## Example: Exact model-X group knockoffs